concordion/concordion-markdown-extension/src/test/resources/spec/concordion/markdown/Grammar.md

 ### Arbitrary Commands
 Any Concordion command can be included in the title of the Markdown link by using the prefix `c:`.

+Note that, unlike HTML format specifications, the expression is not enclosed in additional quotes.
+Neither are the value of any additional parameters passed to the command.

 <div class="example">
   <h3>Examples</h3>